By Veronica Pamoukaghlian, Senior Technical Writer. Updated January 2019 by Brian Mahany

-US taxpayers and companies with a greater than 50% direct or indirect financial interest or signature authority over foreign financial accounts are required to file the FBAR if the aggregate value of the accounts at any time in the calendar exceeds $10,000.
+US taxpayers and companies with direct or indirect financial controlling interest or signature authority over foreign financial accounts are required to file the FBAR if the aggregate value of the accounts at any time in the calendar exceeds $10,000.
 (That means don’t try to open 100 accounts each with a balance of $9,999 in an attempt to avoid reporting requirements.
 The law looks to the aggregate value of your offshore financial holdings.)

 The annual FBAR report must be filed electronically on or before June 30th.
 Usually FBAR deadlines are not extended even if you have an extension for the rest of your taxes.
 And remember, simply reported your foreign financial accounts on Schedule B of your federal income tax return isn’t enough, you may still be required to file an FBAR.

 FBARs must be filed online by the deadline.
 It is common knowledge that many taxpayers only disclose information about foreign accounts after financial institutions reach a resolution to provide information to the IRS.
 By that time, penalties can almost double.